 Symposium: On Utopia

 Within the modernist imagination, utopias once functioned as fictitious sites of yearning—not necessarily as artificial spaces, but as indicators of what could be.
 Within a twenty-first century context, concepts of utopia have remained relevant, fueling discussions within fields of politics, art, architecture, and culture.
-The 2019 /Dialogues Symposium: On Utopia, gathers scholars and artists to discuss the various ways in which utopias are continuously being imagined through a series of panels, performances, and book signings that examine how the ‘ideal’ can exist within contemporary structures.
+The 2019 /Dialogues Symposium: On Utopia, gathered scholars and artists to discuss the various ways in which utopias are continuously being imagined through a series of panels, performances, and book signings that examine how the ‘ideal’ can exist within contemporary structures.

 Performance | Concert for a Fly (1988)